 This expanding cloud ecosystem is further strengthened by local providers like Kenya’s Angani and South Africa’s Cloud ZA, which offer critical services tailored to regional needs.
 Angani, one of Kenya’s leading cloud providers, enables businesses to leverage the flexibility of the cloud for data workloads such as enterprise and web applications.

-With secure and redundant data centres across Kenya and beyond, Angani helps firms cut costs by outsourcing their IT infrastructure.
+With data centres across Kenya and beyond, Angani helps firms cut costs by outsourcing their IT infrastructure.
 Similarly, Cloud ZA assists startups by simplifying cloud adoption through AWS, allowing companies in Cape Town and Johannesburg to modernise their digital platforms efficiently.
 Yet the cost of adoption remains one of the most significant challenges.

 Navigating the complexities